-While both garage sales and estate sales offer a variety of items for sale, there are some key differences in the types of items you can expect to find.
-Garage sales typically offer a mix of household items, clothing, toys, and other miscellaneous items that the homeowner no longer needs or wants.
+While both garage and estate sales offer a variety of items for sale, there are some key differences in the types of items you can expect to find.
+Garage sales typically offer a mix of household items, clothing, toys, and other miscellaneous items the homeowner no longer needs or wants.

 Pros and Cons of a Garage Sale